 What Is Florida Universal Life Insurance?

 Universal life insurance is similar to whole life in that it does not have a set term limit.
-This coverage is more flexible than whole life because it allows you make adjustments to your total coverage amount and you are able to use your accumulated cash value to pay your premium if you are unable to make your payment in any given month.
+This coverage is more flexible than whole life because it allows you to make adjustments to your total coverage amount and you are able to use your accumulated cash value to pay your premium if you are unable to make your payment in any given month.
 Also, because universal life policies pay a variable interest rate on your accumulated cash value, you have the potential to earn more interest on your investment than if you have a whole life policy.

 - Advantages: These policies offer flexibility in premium payments and coverage amounts, and they have a cash value that you can tap into if needed.
 These policies do not expire.